There are a few possible reasons you may see negative nutrient values in your output files.

 The NCC Food and Nutrient Database is extensive, and our database scientists work steadfastly to add and update foods in our database for each release of NDSR.
 Nevertheless, due to the dynamic nature of the food marketplace and diversity of eating habits in the US, users may encounter “missing foods”, or foods reported by a study participant that cannot be found in the database.
 On our website are guidelines for resolving missing foods that may help you determine whether you want to resolve a missing food at your site or submit it to NCC as a New Food Request.
 Note that we’ve recently updated our suggested nutrient tolerances, including the suggestion that you compare nutrient values per serving instead of per 100 grams of product.

 Did You Know?
-There are SAS files available to support analysis of NDSR output file data?
+There are SAS files available to support analysis of NDSR output file data

 There are a number of additional files provided with the NDSR program that facilitate creating data files for analysis using SAS or Excel.
 The Additional Files folder is located in C:\Users\Public\Public Documents\NCC\NDSR 20YY\Additional Files.